Taxation & Regulation (REG) Cheat Sheet

 Key Bankruptcy Concepts (U.S. Code)

-Common Types of Bankruptcy
+Types of Bankruptcy & Eligibility

-Key Features of a Chapter 7 Bankruptcy
+Key Features of Bankruptcy Proceedings

 Priority of Claims in a Chapter 7 Liquidation